 Right now it’s holding a pumpkin but, could hold any number of things as the seasons along with my likes change.
 It could also be made from just about anything else.
 Not just wood from a table lamp.

 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

 Most times, I take on projects that are bigger than my DIY skills can handle or need more oomph than the tools I have can offer.
 I do enjoy those challenging undertakings but, it’s the quick little things like this pedestal I can definitely appreciate.

 The lamp had a metal post in it as long as it is tall and everything was just screwed together.
 After removing the metal post, I saw all the pieces I had to work with.
 This is after I took out the two pieces for this pedestal.
 I’m thinking a lazy susan for the bigger round part…a small table for the other round piece…a candle holder with some tweaks for the other spindle?
 Who knows.
-We also have the various parts that made it work as a lamp which we’ll eventually use in some way since we love making lamps like the MCM lamp we made or the Steampunk-esque one.
+We also have the various parts that made it work as a lamp which we’ll eventually use in some way since we love making lamps like the old fan we transformed.

 I lightly sanded the 2 pieces followed by spreading wood glue on both.
 Then I sandwiched them together putting a couple of weights on top.
 I wiped up the glue with a damp rag on the underside that had spread out from squishing it and let it dry overnight.

 Once the glue had dried, I spray painted it in a stainless steel color.

 It’s as simple as that…now, what difficult project can I come up with next?